-The types of lost wages received can vary from case to case and is job dependent.
+The types of lost wages received can vary from case to case and it is job dependent.
 It may include income, sick days, vacation, a delay in getting a promotion, overtime, profit sharing, bonuses, and loss of future earning capacity.

 Sometimes calculating the lost wages for hourly employees can be as simple as multiplying the hours lost by the hourly rate of the employee.
 But sometimes it is more complicated.

-The needed documentation will depend on where the victim works.
+The documentation needed will depend on where the victim works.
 An attorney will begin by connecting with the employer to gain complete information about the lost wages.

 - if you would have qualified for a larger bonus if you would have been able to work more, or

 - if you miss gaining vacation days because you did not work enough hours.